adamwright103/mp3-player/README.md

 This project is an MP3 player built using the RP2040-based Raspberry Pi Pico microcontroller.
 It features an OLED screen for display and control, a PCM5102 DAC for high-quality audio output, and a microSD card reader for storage.

-## What I Learned
+## What I am learning

 ### Embedded Systems Development

-- **Microcontroller Programming**: I learnt much more programming the Raspberry Pi Pico compared to some of my other projects using an arduino.
-I minimised my use of libraries to learn how each peripheral communicates, I used I2C, I2S, and a custom programable I/O. I also learnt more about real time opperating systems, expanding on what I had learnt in school.
+- **Microcontroller Programming**: I am delving much deeper into programming on the Raspberry Pi Pico compared to some of my other projects using an arduino.
+This project is written in C++ using the pico SDK, where as I was using MicroPython and lots of premade librarys before.
+I minimised my use of libraries to learn how each peripheral communicates, I used I2C, I2S, and a custom programable I/O. I also learnt more about real time opperating systems, expanding on what I had learnt at university.

 ### Real-Time Systems